andywangprojects/andywangprojects.github.io/blog/Learning_Github.md

 ## Difference between cloning and forking

-· Cloning:
+· Cloning:\
-1.Creates an identical copy of a remote repository on your local machine.
+1.Creates an identical copy of a remote repository on your local machine.\
 2.Used when you want to work on the same project and contribute directly to the original repository.

-· Forking:
+· Forking:\
-1.Creates a derivative project by copying another repository into your own GitHub account.
+1.Creates a derivative project by copying another repository into your own GitHub account.\
-2.Used when you want to make independent changes or create a personal version of a project while keeping a connection to the original (upstream) repository.
+2.Used when you want to make independent changes or create a personal version of a project while keeping a connection to the original (upstream) repository.\

-· Contribution Workflow for Forking:
+## Contribution Workflow for Forking:

-1.After forking, submit a pull request to propose changes back to the original repository (upstream repo) 2.Maintainers can review, provide feedback, or ask for conflict resolution.
+1.After forking, submit a pull request to propose changes back to the original repository (upstream repo)\
+2.Maintainers can review, provide feedback, or ask for conflict resolution.\
 3.Merge the changes if approved.

  ## The roles involved in a GitHub project